wenhaoyong/stylegan2-ada-pytorch/README.md

 the projection video as different `.jpg` files, as well as the projected disentangled latent vector at each step.
 These will be saved in the `.npy` format in the run dir.

+**Note**: There's an option to `--compress` the generated videos using [`ffmpeg-python`](https://github.com/kkroening/ffmpeg-python).
+Remember to install it via `pip3 install ffmpeg-python` before running any of the previous scripts, otherwise this last part of compressing the video will fail (but you will still have the video).

 ***TODO:***

 * [ ] Update this README for a better user experience